mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 # HUB75 RGB LED matrix library utilizing ESP32 DMA Engine

- This fork nearly halves the memory need due to adding support for a latch that latches address lines while the RGB data is being sent out.
+ This fork adds support for a latch that latches address lines while the RGB data is being sent out.
+Since the DMA buffer memory is only 8 bits wide, it about halves the overall memory requirement.

+ A sample circuit is included as a .pdf file.

   **Table of Content**